geon/asciiart/README.md

 A cURL multihandle is executed in a loop.
 As downloads complete and the respective handle s are removed, more URLs are added to the multihandle, keeping the number of downloads in progress constant.

 I've ran this code reliably for hundreds of thousands of files in a single session.

+It could trivially be made into a more serious tool by reading a URL list from stdin, and using the hash of the URL as the cache file name.
+Feel free to fork it.

 ### Detecting asciiart